awosoga/CMSAC_2022/README.md

 gives the sequential listing of events that determine a game’s outcome, chronicling the score and players on the court at the time of any event occurrence.
-They contain useful information for predicting the outcome of a particular matchup and simulating the progression of events that can lead to such an outcome [8].
-The introduction of spatio-temporal data via player tracking and wearable technologies in the 2010s has revolutionized basketball analytics, as cameras are now able to determine the locations of all the players on the court, as well as the (x,y,z) coordinates of the ball [9] with incredible accuracy and precision.
-This has given researchers the ability to determine the relationship between shot selection and opponent location, as well as provide improved analysis of individual defensive performance [10] - something historically undervalued by boxscore and play-by-play-based statistics.
-Bayesian regression models and Markov Chains have been used to model player career projections and team evaluations, leading to the creation of new metrics [11].
+They contain useful information for predicting the outcome of a particular matchup and simulating the progression of events that can lead to such an outcome [9].
+The introduction of spatio-temporal data via player tracking and wearable technologies in the 2010s has revolutionized basketball analytics, as cameras are now able to determine the locations of all the players on the court, as well as the (x,y,z) coordinates of the ball [10] with incredible accuracy and precision.
+This has given researchers the ability to determine the relationship between shot selection and opponent location, as well as provide improved analysis of individual defensive performance [11] - something historically undervalued by boxscore and play-by-play-based statistics.
+Bayesian regression models and Markov Chains have been used to model player career projections and team evaluations, leading to the creation of new metrics [12].

-The leagues under consideration are University Sports (U SPORTS), the governing body and leader of university sport in Canada [12], and the Canadian Elite Basketball League (CEBL), the top domestic league in Canada.
-U SPORTS player and team data is taken from ‘Coach’s View’ Season Summary Statistics that are publicly available for each basketball team by PrestoSports [13].
-Information about player position, which is incorporated in individual performance evaluation metrics, is taken from usportshoops [14].
+The leagues under consideration are University Sports (U SPORTS), the governing body and leader of university sport in Canada [13], and the Canadian Elite Basketball League (CEBL), the top domestic league in Canada.
+U SPORTS player and team data is taken from ‘Coach’s View’ Season Summary Statistics that are publicly available for each basketball team by PrestoSports [14].
+Information about player position, which is incorporated in individual performance evaluation metrics, is taken from usportshoops [15].
 Statistics from the 2015-2016 through 2019-2020 seasons were used as the training set for created models, and the 2021-2022 season was used as the test set for predictions (the 2020-2021 season was cancelled due to the covid-19 pandemic).
 The CEBL played its inaugural season in 2019 and is comprised of talent from leagues such as the NBA G-League, USPORTS, the NCAA, and multiple high-level international leagues.
-Season summary data and roster information for the CEBL is taken from RealGM [15].
+Season summary data and roster information for the CEBL is taken from RealGM [16].
 Since neither league uses player tracking and play-by-play data can be difficult to parse efficiently, the season summaries were taken exclusively from game boxscores.
-The data was collected using web-scraping in the R[16] programming language, and scripts were written to calculate advanced statistics from these basic statistics and output them in easy-to-read Microsoft Excel tables.
+The data was collected using web-scraping in the R [17] programming language, and scripts were written to calculate advanced statistics from these basic statistics and output them in easy-to-read Microsoft Excel tables.

 # 1.2 Team Evaluation Using the Four Factors of Basketball
-The Four Factors of Basketball were introduced by statistician and basketball analytics pioneer Dean Oliver in his 2003 book Basketball on Paper [17].
+The Four Factors of Basketball were introduced by statistician and basketball analytics pioneer Dean Oliver in his 2003 book Basketball on Paper [18].
 They are based on the four main events that affect an offensive possession in basketball - a field goal attempt, a turnover, an offensive rebound, and a foul.
 While other more obscure events can affect or terminate a possession, the four factors capture the overwhelming majority of possession-ending occurrences, making